-Taiso is a conditioning system designed to prevent injury when practicing a martial art, specifically jujutsu.
+Taiso is a conditioning system designed to prevent injury when practicing a martial art, specifically Japanese jujutsu.
 Done well, taiso teaches and trains proper biomechanics.
 It is also scalable for people at a variety of fitness levels and for people with disabilities.

 The body must be conditioned to move properly and precisely to avoid injury and apply techniques at a high level.
 Of course, raw functional strength never hurts and tends to be a side effect of taiso.

 Some martial arts (such as boxing) rely on very high levels of conditioning as part of their training.
 You will not find an out of shape boxer (nor will you find many using it when they are 70.)
 Take something like kung fu which is the generic name of several Chinese martial arts.
-Generally they have formal exercises called forms (these are essentially extended solo drills).
-These contains lots of awkward movements, extremely low stances and a variety of other things that make doing them well very difficult.
-A lot of the movements in the forms are just conditioning really.
-Think of it as one-stop-shopping.
+Generally they have formal exercises called forms that are essentially extended solo drills.
+These contains lots of awkward movements, extremely low stances, and a variety of other things that make doing them well very difficult.
+A lot of the movements in the forms are just conditioning.
+Think of it as one-stop shopping.

 Another reason is to recover from injury.
 I have an artificial hip.
 I found myself in the unenviable position of not merely being out of practice, but being handicapped.
 Taiso was perfect, being extremely scalable and low impact.
 I was able to start at the bare bones fairly soon after surgery and work up to sessions worthy of an extreme athlete.
 While I admit that I am special (so my mother didn’t lie after all!) in that most martial artists don’t have to contend with this issue, I really think that this alone would justify getting to know it.
 I have consistently had physical therapists compliment me on the excellence of my rehabilitation.
 I follow their guidelines to a ‘t’ but always try to put it in the framework outlined here.